apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Huawei's new chip breakthrough likely to trigger closer US scrutiny, analysts say**
+**Why Burning Man’s flooding, exodus delay is a lesson in extreme weather**

-You can read more about it [here](https://www.reuters.com/technology/huaweis-new-chip-breakthrough-likely-trigger-closer-us-scrutiny-analysts-2023-09-05/).
+You can read more about it [here](https://www.washingtonpost.com/climate-environment/2023/09/05/burning-man-exodus-flooding-climate-change/).

 ## Requirements
 - Python 3.8